causify-ai/tutorials/class_project_instructions/Projects/CmdStanPy_Project_Description.md

 **Description**

-CmdStanPy is a Python interface to Stan, a powerful probabilistic programming language for statistical modeling.
-It allows users to fit Bayesian models efficiently using Hamiltonian Monte Carlo and variational inference methods.
-CmdStanPy is designed for ease of use and flexibility, providing robust tools for model fitting, sampling, and diagnostics.
+CmdStanPy is a Python interface to Stan, a powerful probabilistic programming language designed for statistical modeling and high-performance statistical computation.
+It allows users to fit complex models using Bayesian inference and offers robust tools for parameter estimation, model diagnostics, and visualization.

 Technologies Used
 CmdStanPy

-- Provides a Pythonic interface to Stan, enabling seamless integration with Python data science workflows.
+- Enables Bayesian statistical modeling with a focus on flexibility and performance.
-- Supports a wide range of Bayesian models, from simple linear regressions to complex hierarchical models.
+- Supports a wide range of distributions and models, including hierarchical models and time-series analysis.
-- Allows for efficient sampling and inference with built-in diagnostics and visualization tools.
+- Provides tools for model diagnostics, including posterior predictive checks and convergence diagnostics.

 ---

-### Project 1: Predicting Housing Prices (Difficulty: 1 - Easy)
+### Project 1: Predicting Housing Prices with Bayesian Regression (Difficulty: 1 - Easy)

 **Project Objective**
-The goal is to build a Bayesian linear regression model to predict housing prices based on various features such as location, size, and number of bedrooms.
-Students will optimize the model to minimize prediction error.
+Develop a Bayesian regression model to predict housing prices based on various features like location, size, and amenities, optimizing for accuracy in predictions.

 **Dataset Suggestions**
-Look for housing price datasets on Kaggle or government open data portals that provide real estate information.
+Utilize open datasets available on Kaggle that contain housing price information along with relevant features.

 **Tasks**
-- **Data Collection**: Gather housing data from selected sources and load it into a Pandas DataFrame.
-- **Data Preprocessing**: Clean the dataset by handling missing values and encoding categorical variables.
+- Data Preprocessing: Clean and preprocess the dataset, handling missing values and encoding categorical variables.
-- **Model Specification**: Define a Bayesian linear regression model using CmdStanPy.
+- Model Definition: Define a Bayesian linear regression model using CmdStanPy, specifying priors for the parameters.
-- **Model Fitting**: Fit the model to the training data and assess convergence diagnostics.
+- Model Fitting: Fit the model to the training data and evaluate the posterior distributions of the parameters.
-- **Prediction**: Use the model to predict housing prices on a test set and evaluate performance using metrics like RMSE.
+- Model Evaluation: Use metrics like RMSE and MAE to assess the model's predictive performance on a test set.
-- **Visualization**: Create plots to visualize the relationship between features and predicted prices.
+- Visualization: Create plots to visualize the posterior distributions and the relationship between features and housing prices.

-**Bonus Ideas (Optional)**
-- Compare the Bayesian model with a frequentist linear regression model.
-- Extend the model to include interaction terms or polynomial features.

 ---

-### Project 2: Customer Churn Prediction (Difficulty: 2 - Medium)
+### Project 2: Time-Series Forecasting of Stock Prices (Difficulty: 2 - Medium)

 **Project Objective**
-This project aims to develop a Bayesian logistic regression model to predict customer churn for a subscription service.
-The objective is to identify the likelihood of a customer leaving based on their usage patterns and demographic information.
+Implement a Bayesian time-series model to forecast future stock prices based on historical data, optimizing for predictive accuracy and uncertainty quantification.

 **Dataset Suggestions**
-Find customer churn datasets on Kaggle or open datasets from telecommunications or subscription-based services.
+Access historical stock price data from public APIs or datasets available on Kaggle that provide time-series data of stock prices.

 **Tasks**
-- **Data Collection**: Acquire the customer churn dataset and load it into a Pandas DataFrame.
-- **Exploratory Data Analysis (EDA)**: Conduct EDA to understand the distribution of features and churn rates.
+- Data Acquisition: Gather historical stock price data and preprocess it for time-series analysis.
-- **Model Specification**: Define a Bayesian logistic regression model using CmdStanPy.
+- Model Specification: Specify a Bayesian time-series model (e.g., ARIMA or state-space model) using CmdStanPy with appropriate priors.
-- **Model Fitting**: Fit the model to the training data and analyze the posterior distributions of the coefficients.
+- Parameter Estimation: Fit the model to the data and extract posterior distributions for the model parameters.
-- **Prediction**: Evaluate the model on a validation set by calculating precision, recall, and AUC-ROC.
-- **Interpretation**: Interpret the model coefficients to understand the factors influencing churn.

-**Bonus Ideas (Optional)**
-- Implement a hierarchical model to account for customer segments.
-- Visualize the posterior distributions of the coefficients to communicate uncertainty.
+- Forecasting: Generate forecasts for future stock prices and calculate credible intervals to quantify uncertainty.
+- Visualization: Plot the historical data, forecasts, and credible intervals to visualize the model's predictions.

 ---

-### Project 3: Time Series Forecasting of Sales (Difficulty: 3 - Hard)
+### Project 3: Hierarchical Modeling of Student Performance (Difficulty: 3 - Hard)

 **Project Objective**
-The objective is to build a Bayesian state-space model to forecast future sales for a retail store.
-Students will optimize the model to capture trends and seasonality in the sales data.
+Build a hierarchical Bayesian model to analyze student performance across different schools, optimizing for understanding the effects of school-level and individual-level factors on student outcomes.

 **Dataset Suggestions**
-Look for retail sales datasets available on Kaggle or open government datasets that provide time series data.
+Utilize public datasets available on government education portals or Kaggle that provide information on student demographics, performance metrics, and school characteristics.

 **Tasks**
-- **Data Collection**: Gather historical sales data and preprocess it into a suitable time series format.
+- Data Collection: Gather and preprocess the dataset, ensuring to structure it for hierarchical modeling (students nested within schools).
-- **Model Specification**: Define a Bayesian state-space model to capture seasonality and trends using CmdStanPy.
+- Model Development: Define a hierarchical Bayesian model using CmdStanPy to account for both individual-level and school-level variability.
-- **Model Fitting**: Fit the model to the sales data and assess convergence diagnostics.
+- Model Fitting: Fit the model to the data, examining the posterior distributions of the parameters at both levels.
-- **Forecasting**: Generate forecasts for future sales and quantify uncertainty using credible intervals.
-- **Model Evaluation**: Compare the Bayesian forecasts with naive or ARIMA models using metrics like MAPE.
-- **Visualization**: Create plots to visualize the observed vs. predicted sales along with uncertainty intervals.
+- Model Diagnostics: Perform posterior predictive checks and assess model convergence using diagnostics.
+- Interpretation: Analyze the results to interpret the impact of different factors on student performance and visualize the hierarchical structure.

 **Bonus Ideas (Optional)**
-- Incorporate external factors (e.g., marketing campaigns) into the model.
+- For Project 1: Compare the Bayesian regression model with traditional linear regression to highlight the advantages of Bayesian methods.
-- Experiment with different priors to see how they affect the forecasts and uncertainty.
+- For Project 2: Experiment with different priors and model structures to see how it affects forecasting accuracy.
+- For Project 3: Extend the model to include interaction terms or additional predictors, such as socioeconomic factors, to enhance the analysis.